What About the Hard Parts of the Bible? (Matthew 5:17-20)

 Big Idea: If we take Jesus seriously, we need to take the whole Bible seriously.

 We had a great question in the Question and Response section of our service a few weeks ago.
 The question was about some of the hard parts of the Bible.
-If you have read the Bible — or even if you haven’t — you may be aware that there are some really difficult parts of the Bible that rub us the wrong way.
+Whether or not you've read the Bible, you're likely aware that it contains some challenging passages that can be unsettling.
 The question was what to do with these parts.
-It went a bit farther than that, and asked why we should treat the Bible as authoritative when it some of its sections seem so hard to swallow.
+It went a bit farther than that, and asked why we should treat the Bible as authoritative when some of its sections seem so hard to swallow.

 Because this is such an important question, I wanted to return to it today.
 I want to keep this really simple, so I’m going to stick to two main points.